MicrosoftDocs/sdk-api/sdk-api-src/content/appxpackaging/nf-appxpackaging-iappxdigestprovider-getdigest.md

 A digest string is a hashed representation of the contents of the associated object that can be used to verify that the contents of the object haven't changed between operations.

-The **IAppxDigestProvider** interface can be obtained by calling QueryInterface on the objects returned by the following interfaces:
+The **IAppxDigestProvider** interface can be obtained by calling QueryInterface on the objects returned by the following factory interfaces, as well as the corresponding methods in different versions of the factory interfaces, such as [IAppxFactory::CreatePackageReader](nf-appxpackaging-iappxfactory-createpackagereader.md):

 - [IAppxEncryptionFactory5](nn-appxpackaging-iappxencryptionfactory4.md)
 - [IAppxBundleFactory2](nn-appxpackaging-iappxbundlefactory2.md)